lcdb/lcdb-wf/docs/index.rst

 `lcdb-wf` is a collection of Snakemake workflows for common high-throughput sequencing analysis.

-There are a lot of workflows out there for high-throughput sequencing analysis.
+There are a multitude of workflows out there for high-throughput sequencing analysis.
 What makes `lcdb-wf` different?

 Designed with customization in mind
 -----------------------------------
-We recognize that every experiment has its own unique idiosyncracies.
+We recognize that every experiment has its own idiosyncracies.
 Rather than provide a one-size-fits-all solution, we aim to provide a reasonable starting point that users can modify for their own use.